HopkinsIDD/flepiMoP/documentation/gitbook/jhu-internal/us-specific-how-to-run/running-with-rstudio-server-on-aws-ec2.md

 From Finder you can access the shared space using SMB.

 1. From Finder Menu, choose "MOVE" then "Connect to Server"
-2. When a dialog appears, fill username and password out as a registered user,&#x20;
+2. When a dialog appears, fill username and password out as a registered user ;
-3. After pushing "connect" button, the designated area will be shown in Finder if no errors happen.&#x20;
+3. After pushing "connect" button, the designated area will be shown in Finder if no errors happen ;

 <figure><img src="../.gitbook/assets/スクリーンショット 2023-01-09 午後2.06.45.png" alt=""><figcaption><p>Dialog window (in Japanese form; this will be changed according to yours OS's locale)</p></figcaption></figure>